How to Get a Conference Invitation Letter from USA?

 To Whom It May Concern,

-This letter is to confirm that [Your Name] is an employee/member of [Company/Organization Name].
-We support their participation in the upcoming [Conference Name] scheduled to take place in the USA from [Conference Dates].
-Attending this conference will help them gain valuable knowledge related to their work.
+This letter confirms that [Your Full Name] is an employee/student of [Company/Institution Name].
+We fully support their participation in the upcoming [Conference Name] taking place in the United States from [Conference Dates].

 Sincerely,